PeterGhimself/BranchListUpdater/README.md

 **WARNING:** Currently credentials are stored in plain text in `slackconfig.py`.
 Hopefully this method will be replaced with a slightly more secure feature: Creating this config file dynamically so that the password entered by the user can be encrypted before being saved.
 That being said, the changes made to `slackconfig.py` won't be tracked on git (thanks to `git update-index --assume-unchanged <path-to-file>`).
 It is however recommended to change the user/group policy for `slackconfig.py` so that it's contents can only be accessed with root access.
+The file can't be 'shipped' this way since git does not track file ownership changes so you will have to do this manually yourself.
 This can be done with: `chmod 111 slackconfig.py` which will only allow the user/group to execute the file.
 Reading/writing of the file will only work by using root priveleges.